Mini University, Inc. Home Office

 Fax: (937) 426.5650

-We are excited to be serving families again at 4 of our locations!
-The following programs opened:
+We are excited to be serving families at the following locations:

 - Montgomery County